FarzanehJafari1987/SEDTalker/SED/data/README.md

 **What it does:**
 - Reads utterance-level labels from Step 1
 - Converts to frame-level (20ms per frame, 50 FPS)
-- Propagates emotion label to all frames in utterance
+- Propagates the emotion label to all frames in the utterance
 - Generates ~12 million frame-level annotations

 **Output files:**